Abrasion geography – Help students understand the language of landscapes

 Whether it’s the inherent characteristics of coasts or drylands, or the features created by rivers and ice movements, these are the essential elements of pupils’ knowledge regarding physical geography.

-Such knowledge is vital if the impacts and interdependencies of humans on the environment are to be understood – from our need to manage flood risks and coastal erosion, to how the retreat of glaciers will impact on our water supplies.
+Such knowledge is vital if we are to understand the impacts and interdependencies of humans on the environment – from our need to manage flood risks and coastal erosion, to how the retreat of glaciers will impact on our water supplies.

-At the heart of all this are the processes of weathering and erosion, the means by which the Earth’s surface is broken down and changed, and how the resulting sediment is transported and subsequently deposited.
+At the heart of all this are the processes of weathering and erosion.
+This is the means by which the Earth’s surface is broken down and changed, and how the resulting sediment is transported and subsequently deposited.